jdevera/subdue/README.rst

 Notable differences with other subcommand based commands
 --------------------------------------------------------

-Other subcommand based commands like git or any sub created using 37signal's sub scan all the directories in the path looking for executable files that start with the name of the main command.
+Other subcommand based commands like git or any sub created using 37signal's sub scan all the directories in the ``$PATH`` looking for executable files that start with the name of the main command.
 Subdue does not do that.
 A subcommand must be included explicitly.

+Subdue supports multiple subcommand levels.

+Subdue is highly configurable

+Subdue holds the core separately so that it can be updated independently.

-TODO: Provide an option (argument in main) to enable this?
+..
+TODO Provide an option (argument in main) to enable this?

 The parameters of ``subdue.sub.main``
 -------------------------------------